Georges Clemenceau: 1918: German spring offensive

-1918: allied counter-offensive and armistice

 As the allied counter-offensives began to push the Germans back, it became clear that the Germans could no longer win the war.
 Although they still occupied vast amounts of French territory, they did not have sufficient resources and manpower to continue their attack.
 As countries allied to Germany began to ask for an armistice, it was obvious that Germany would soon follow.
 On 11 November 1918, an armistice with Germany was signed.
 Clemenceau was embraced in the streets and attracted many admiring crowds.
-He was viewed by the French public as a strong, energetic, positive leader who was key to the allied victory of 1918.